 Mitchum turned in a super performance in Thunder Road (1958) where he acted, but produced, co-wrote, and purportedly directed.

 Mitchum starred in three films with Deborah Kerr.
 The first of this was Heaven Knows, Mr. Allison (1957) where Mitchum played a Marine stranded on an island with a Nun played by Deborah Kerr.
 In one of my personal favorites, The Enemy Below (1957), Mitchum’s character is the skipper of a destroyer locked in a death match with u-boat commander played by Curt Jergen.
-The third film featuring this pairing was The Sundowners (1960) where the two played depression era Australian sheep farmers.
+The third film featuring this pairing was The Sundowners (1960) where the two played depression era Australian sheep, farmers.

-Mitchum played a General on Omaha Beach during D-day in The longest Day (1962).
+Mitchum played a General on Omaha Beach during D-day in The Longest Day (1962).
 I would have followed him.
 That year he played another evil character as the vengeful rapist in Cape Fear (1962).
 Things slowed for Mitchum in the late 1960’s and he turned down several roles that would go on to be iconic.
-However, in El Dorado (1966) he turned in a stellar performance as a drunken down and out sheriff as he co-stared with John Wayne.
+However, in El Dorado (1966) he turned in a stellar performance as a drunken down and out sheriff as he co-starred with John Wayne.